 ANAHEIM, Calif.
-(AP) — The Angels turned a bullpen game into a near no-hitter.
+(AP) — The Los Angeles Angels nearly came through with a no-hitter in a bullpen game.

-Blake Parker gave up Isiah Kiner-Falefa’s single to right with one out in the eighth inning to end Los Angeles’ no-hit bid in a 1-0 victory over the Texas Rangers on Tuesday night.
+However, Blake Parker gave up Isiah Kiner-Falefa’s single to right with one out in the eighth inning for Texas’ first hit and the Angels held on for a 1-0 victory over the Rangers on Tuesday night.